PIE-Cubed/FRC-AprilTags/docs/tutorials/vision/AdvancedVision.rst

     while (True):
         pass

-This code starts the required network tables by instantiating the NetworkCommunications class (2199 is used as an example team) and then creates the basic stream camera.
-To keep this camera running, however, the program must remain active, hence the while loop.
+This code starts the required network tables by running the method startNetworkComms, which starts a NetworkTable and NT3 server (2199 is used as an example team) to allow for basic streaming.
+To keep this camera running, however, the program must remain active, hence the infinite while loop.

 Now that the camera is running, it is possible to edit some of the settings using the CSCore dashboard.
 To open this dashboard, click `this link <http://localhost:1181>`_ which will open into a dashboard